G-e-n-e-v-e-n-s-i-S/Conjure-Set-Editor/README.md

 It will become bigger once you have written text inside.

-The color of the frame should adapt automatically to the mana cost, but if you want to change it manually, click somwhere here:
+The color of the frame should adapt automatically to the mana cost, but if you want to change it manually, click somewhere here:

 ![frame](https://github.com/G-e-n-e-v-e-n-s-i-S/Conjure-Set-Editor/blob/main/readme_images/frame.png)